franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 ### Story time: how not to unit test

-Some random day I was cursing at my screen and my partner asked me why I was so mad and since she's not a technical people I came up with this analogy on the fly to explain what was the problem and also how I would solve it.
+Some random day I was cursing at my screen and my partner asked me why I was so mad and since she's not a technical person I came up with this analogy on the fly to explain what was the problem and also how I would solve it.
 I believe this illustrates really well my unit test mindset: